 Obtaining a certificate or degree in international business can be accomplished through a variety of means.
 Different US institutions handle their interaction with international business differently, so considering which kind of program works best for you is important.

 Some schools feature a massive international business program where international students are immersed in international business from start to finish.
 The Darla Moore School of Business at the University of South Carolina is one such program.
 Ranked as the #1 undergraduate international business program by US News and World Report, USC's program focuses on modern multinational enterprise within socio-cultural contexts.
-In addition to general international business studies, this program allows enhanced focus on China through a partnership with the Chinese University of Hong Kong and on the Middle East/North Africa through a partnership with American University in Cairo, Egypt.
+In addition to general international business studies, this program allows enhanced focus on China through a partnership with the Chinese University of Hong Kong and on the Middle East/North Africa through a partnership with American University - International Accelerator in Cairo, Egypt.

 For international students who may not want to dive full on into a big international business program, there are many other options.
 The Mays Business School Center for International Business Studies at Texas A&M University offers certificate programs that augment standard business degrees with an international specialization.
 The world-famous Wharton School of Business at the University of Pennsylvania offers a secondary concentration in global analysis to go along with their top-notch business degrees.